design-automation/mobius-parametric-modeller/src/assets/core/inline/_docQueryModelGet.md

 * `pg`: polygons (objects)
 * `co`: collections (groups of objects)

 The expression will return a list of entities of the given type.

-Examples going down the hierarchy:
+For example:

 * `#ps` gets all the positions in the model
 * `1#pg` gets all the polygons in the model.